“The media . . . tend to ignore broad social and economic policy issues because their complexity makes it difficult to simplify and dramatize them.”

 The emergence of television in the 1950s eroded the preeminence of both radio and newspapers.
 Political campaigns started marketing their candidates in television commercials that became increasingly more sophisticated over time.
 Televised presidential debates began in the 1960 election, and it immediately became clear that a candidate benefited from being telegenic.
 In the first of the four Nixon-Kennedy presidential debates in 1960, radio listeners thought that Nixon bested Kennedy, while television viewers came to the opposite conclusion.
 The reason?
 The radio listeners couldn’t see that with no make-up and sporting a five o’clock shadow, Nixon looked horrible compared to the tanned, make-up-wearing Kennedy.
 No presidential candidate has ever made Nixon’s mistake again.
 (9)

 From 1949 to 1987, communication on public airwaves like radio and television was governed by the fairness doctrine.
 The Federal Communications Commission required licensees to serve the public interest in two ways: 1) devote a “reasonable percentage of their broadcasting time to the discussion of public issues of interest to the community served by their stations,” and 2) design programs “so that the public has a reasonable opportunity to hear different opposing positions on the public issues of interest and importance in the community.”
 (10) Conservatives campaigned against the fairness doctrine, and Republican-appointed FCC commissioners voted to end it in 1987; congressional Democrats objected.
 Scrapping the fairness doctrine helped give rise to the resurgence of partisan media in the United States.
-This, in turn, has contributed to the American people polarizing.
+This, in turn, has contributed to the polarization of American politics.
 As Lawrence Lessig has written, “The general effect of news network polarization is clear: polarized networks make for a more polarized nation—in at least the minimal sense of being more consistently sorted along ideological lines than before.”
 (11) An expanding internet, social media, and customized news channels allows people to read, see, and hear only news and opinion pieces that reinforce their existing political views.

 The most recent development in political media’s history is the rise of the partisan conservative media ecosystem.
 The demise of the fairness doctrine in 1987 allowed corporations and wealthy libertarians to develop an especially insular media empire centered on conspiracy theories and partisan news.
 The Columbia Journalism Review explains the conservative media ecosystem’s meteoric rise after Republicans junked the fairness doctrine: